-Introduction to customer modelling
+Introduction to customer profiling in CRM

 In the previous chapter, we talk about the brand promise which has much to do with what consumers should expect from your organisation.
 Before you can study your customers, you must have a clear insight into the calibre of customers that you want in your organisation.
 Having a clear insight of this will help your organisation to evolve into a truly customer-centric enterprise.
 In order for you to succeed with this, you need to engage in customer profiling and customer modelling.